 This area of the upper body will generally only cause you problems if you solely strengthen your chest and/or play wheelchair sports which are heavily dominant towards the muscles in the frontal plane (i.e. chest, triceps, quads and hip flexors).
-In the link I talk about ways in which you can correct some of these problems.
+In the link, I talk about ways in which you can correct some of these problems.
 The diagram below shows the results are from being dominant in the chest, quads and hips results in the start of thoracic kyphosis.

 Lower back stiffness

-To follow on from the blog on legs, having weak gluts (bum) muscles as an amputee is going to lead down a very slippery slope, causing tightness in the hips, overuse of the quads (thigh muscles), tightness of the lower back and excess belly fat and/or weak abdominal muscles.
-Worst case scenario this will cause an anterior tilt of the pelvis (backside protruding out more so than normal and stomach bulging) causing lumbar lordosis which is shown in the picture above.
+To follow on from the blog on legs, having weak glutes (bum) muscles as an amputee is going to lead down a very slippery slope, causing tightness in the hips, overuse of the quads (thigh muscles), tightness of the lower back and excess belly fat and/or weak abdominal muscles.
+The worst case scenario this will cause an anterior tilt of the pelvis (backside protruding out more so than normal and stomach bulging) causing lumbar lordosis which is shown in the picture above.
 Another cause of lordosis is from trauma, the most common cause being whiplash to the cervical spine (the neck).

 Quadratus Lomborum (QL muscles located in the lower back) tightness is caused by sitting unevenly and/or bad posture, sleeping on one side or hip hiking during walking which may be the case for some amputees.

 *Do’s and don’ts when stretching the muscle tissue of the QL.
 It’s not a good idea to foam roller your lower back.
 Instead, use a yoga stretch called the pigeon to stretch not only the hips but also the lower back.
 You will stretch the other back by reaching to your opposite side to the leg that is in front and vice versa for the other side.